 KW Everett Office Line: 425-212-2007

-Fluoridation Is Toxic Waste Filth Added to Drinking Water
+Fluoridation Is Done with Toxic Waste Filth – A Complete Absurdity

 3 Trillion Atoms of Lead in Each Liter of Everett Water

-Smart Meters, Coming to Snohomish Count, Inferior in Every Ways
+Smart Meters, Coming to Snohomish County, Inferior in Every Way